Azure/azure-powershell/src/Compute/Compute/help/New-AzVmss.md

 * The fourteenth command uses the **New-AzLoadBalancerRuleConfig** to create a load balancer rule configuration and stores the result in the variable named $LBRule.
 * The fifteenth command uses the **New-AzLoadBalancer** cmdlet to create a load balancer and stores the result in the variable named $ActualLb.
 * The sixteenth command uses the **Get-AzLoadBalancer** to get information about the load balancer that was created in the fifteenth command and stores the information in the variable named $ExpectedLb.
-* The seventeenth command uses the **New-AzVmssIPConfig** cmdlet to create a VMSS IP configuration and stores the information in the variable named $IPCfg.
+* The seventeenth command uses the **New-AzVmssIpConfig** cmdlet to create a VMSS IP configuration and stores the information in the variable named $IPCfg.
 * The eighteenth command uses the **New-AzVmssConfig** cmdlet to create a VMSS configuration object and stores the result in the variable named $VMSS.
 * The nineteenth command uses the **New-AzVmss** cmdlet to create the VMSS.